 Quality of included studies was appraised and reported using a trustworthy checklist.
 Detailed tables of appraisal are presented in the online supplementary material (risk of bias in individual studies—Tables A1-A3).

-The quality of qualitative studies was assessed using the QAT, which was interpreted through referring to the tool dictionary and a research study that examined quality assessment components and ratings for EPHPP instrument .
+The quality of quantitative studies was assessed using the QAT, with reference to the tool dictionary and a research study that examined the tool components .

 Generally, study reports that used quantitative designs showed an adequate quality rating (supplementary risk of bias in individual studies—Table A1).
 Six studies out of 8 was rated as fair or good on controlling for the selection bias only two studies used clinical trial design , and six studies used a cross sectional observational design .
 Almost 50% of the studies addressed the confounder variables , five studies reported the reliability and validity of the data collection tools , and seven studies described the withdrawal rate .